 The Commissioners serve two year terms while the Mayor serves a four year term.
 The Mayor has the statutory responsibility to preside at Board meetings, recommend appointments to designated boards, and is the signatory of authorized documents on behalf of the City while the City Manager serves as the chief executive officer.

-Tom's first term on the Board of Commissioners began and he was appointed Vice Mayor from 2011-2014 and again for 2017-2018.
+Tom was elected Mayor in 2021, he served as Vice Mayor from 2011-2014 and again from 2017-2018.
 He is a graduate of Northern Kentucky University with a Bachelor of Science in Marketing and Finance.
 Tom has been employed with Local 5 Stagehands for nearly 25 years and since 2000 has served as the Business Representative for the Cincinnati chapter managing a multi-million dollar budget and over 400 full and part time employees.
 He is married to Heather Rahn Guidugli and they live with their young daughter and son in the East Row Historic District of Newport.

 Tom has served as the President of the Performing Arts Technical Scholarship fund (an initiative of the Corbett Foundation) for over 12 years.
 He has been a member of the International Alliance of Theatrical Stage Employees (IATSE) for nearly 25 years and holds state wide positions within IATSE, is a member of the Campbell County Democratic Executive Committee, and serves on the board of the Boys and Girls Club.
 Tom was a 2009 recipient of the Cincinnati Business Courier 40 under 40 Award.